 The Course All the beauty of Augusta almost disguises the beast that lurks below.
 The course is truly a test of champions.
 It looks pretty, there’s no rough, the pine straw looks so benign, but this course will roar and bark and bite.
 Is there a greater risk/reward hole than the 13th?
 If the length doesn’t get you, then the greens certainly will.
 When Augusta went to bentgrass on the greens, they might as well have put down linoleum.
 The algorithms used by the Greens Committee to do cup placements during the Masters must make Google search look like third-grade math.
 The modern Masters produces the most drama of any major (except, of course, for the U.S. Open playoff at Torrey Pines, which Tiger played with a broken leg).
 It consistently produces the tightest finishes, which is what we all love, right?

 The Patrons That’s right.
 They’re not called spectators, which you are reminded of when you read the guidebook.
 But they live up to the name.
 To a person, people who come to The Masters are knowledgeable, passionate, polite, affable and helpful.
 Boundaries are respected – put a chair anywhere on the course, return five hours later, and it’s still there.
 Empty.
-But the patrons don’t hold back when things heat up (watch the way the crowd reacts to Phil’s first win in the video above).
+But the patrons don’t hold back when things heat up.
 There’s nothing quite like the roar that rises from the 16th hole when someone hits a good shot.
 It’s guttural.
 Feherty once said during such a roar that the broadcast tower nearby was “vibrating like a tuning fork.”

 Logistics Attendance is capped, but probably runs about 40,000 per day.
 Rumor has it that Augusta at one point brought in some logistics experts from Disney – and it shows.
 Things run quickly and smoothly.
 Lines are minimized.
 There’s always a good viewing spot.
 A few years ago, a big storm rolled through on Tuesday night, felling a huge pine tree that cut through the men’s restroom at the 16th hole like a hot knife through butter.
 It was literally rebuilt in 24 hours, up and running by Thursday morning.

 Egg Salad Sandwiches $1.50.
 Boom!
-They do a better job than Steve Carrel.
+They go perfectly with a $2 beer.